This article throws light on Female Sexual Interest/Arousal Disorder, a common but least discussed sexual health topic among females.

 Query: Hi doctor, I have an STD question and hope to have an STD specialist doctor to assist me.
 I had a sexual contact three years ago and only last month I went for (VDRL nontreponemal test) and is negative.
 I have read online that after several years or after sometime usually, the result can be negativ...
 Read Full »

-Do you have a question on Sexual Health or Cognitive Behaviour Therapy?Ask a Doctor Online
+Do you have a question on Low Sexual Drive or Sexual Excitation?Ask a Doctor Online